 When did andalusia take the Balearics?.
 They really should take valencia and its region make the border much nicer in the east.

 Is the monarchy now elective, goddammit that often produces bad kings, and we will most likely not get some enlighten absolutism.

-Wait andalusian military is really far behind, if they don't even have a proper uniform yet, britain already has red franve white by this period of history.
+I will answer the England questions in a dedicated seperate post cause thats a lot of big questions and I like to hear myself talk.
+HRE still exists.Wait andalusian military is really far behind, if they don't even have a proper uniform yet, britain already has red franve white by this period of history.

 @dontfearme22 I also just realised the years we are in did england not have the civil war, Cromwell, glorius revolution etc, thats really important.

 Does the HRE still exist?

 Yes.
 They have a lot of light, fast, ships but the Europeans are putting out ships that can increasingly match them for speed and out-shoot them.
 Efforts to recruit Turkish military advisors, expand naval presence at strategic points, are all efforts to keep the Andalusian advantage over their Christian rivals.
 Right now - late 1600s - they can still match their enemies ship for ship, and then out-number them besides that...but those days are numbered, and the Andalusians are trying really hard to extend the clock.So why is the Andalusian navy lagging behind?
 Is it a victim of its own success that's not realizing other powers are catching up?